carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 ```

 **Open question:** Can we redefine associated types in the refined interface as
 long as the new definition is compatible but more specific ("covariance")?
+Here,
+more specific means that the requirements and the name-to-binding map are
+supersets.

 ```
 interface ForwardContainer(Type:$ T) {